rich-p-rich/english-tutor-django-p4/README.md

 # Site overview

 I have tried to build upon functionalities that we covered in Project 1, such as responsive design, using a hamburger menu for the mobile navbar, and so on.

+What follows are:
-What follows are features that I have not coverd before.
+- features that I have not implemented before.
+- a short overview for each section of my next steps, i.e. how I would develop this after the MVP.

 Note: all key functionalities are easily accessible from the navbar and / or pop-up modals.